-We are excited to provide your child with experiences in literacy and math in the morning.
+We are excited to provide your child with experiences in science, technology, engineering, arts and math in the morning.
 Afternoons will be a combination of presentations or an excursion in the local community.
 We will be calling each class a “cabin”, and in each cabin there will be two “counselors” who are qualified teachers.
 An afternoon schedule for our daily experiences can be found on each camp's page.
 It is important to check this schedule nightly in order to be sure your child is prepared for camp the following day.

 Connect With Us: